Buffalo Bayou: Modern history and revitalization

 In the 1960s, local resident and conservationist Terry Hershey, working with local congressman (and eventual President) George H.W.
 Bush, prevented the federal government from lining the straightened sections of the bayou with concrete.
 In 1966, Hershey and a number of other homeowners in the Memorial area formed the Buffalo Bayou Preservation Association, which later expanded its mission and became the Bayou Preservation Association.
 In 1989, Terry Hershey Park, which runs parallel to the bayou between Beltway 8 and Highway 6, was dedicated to her efforts.
-The bayou is one of the only bayous in Houston to retain its natural riparian ecosystem.
+The bayou is one of the few bayous in Houston to retain its natural riparian ecosystem.

 Following the passage of the Clean Water Act in 1972, Houston sought to address the untreated sewage that was being discharged into the bayous.
 The city has invested over $3 billion into new sewers, pumping stations, and sewage treatment plants across the metropolitan area, which has significantly improved water quality in the region.

 In 1977, Barbours Cut Terminal was opened at Morgan's Point, shifting shipping traffic away from the Turning Basin.

 In 1986, the Buffalo Bayou Partnership, a nonprofit organization, was founded to leverage public and private financing towards renovating and expanding park space along the river.
 The Partnership's 2002 Buffalo Bayou Master Plan established a 20-year, $5.6 billion vision for the bayou centered on a series of linear parks through central Houston.
 The project goals include the rehabilitation of formerly industrial land, habitat restoration, canoeing and kayaking facilities, hike-and-bike trails, cultural programming, flood control management, and mixed-use urban development.